edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

     parallel to the ``__future__`` module mechanism for forward compatibility.

-For reference, this document will refer to this as a "``__past__`` mechanism" hereon, although it need not have all the characteristics of the ``__future__`` module and ``future_statement`` mechanism.
+For reference, this document will refer to this as a "``__past__``" mechanism hereon, although it need not have all the characteristics of the ``__future__`` module and ``future_statement`` mechanism.

 The specific form and implementation of the ``__past__`` mechanism is